Elignesin/SureStart/README.md

 The dataset I found is hosted at https://www.kaggle.com/techsash/waste-classification-data.
 The dataset contains 22,500 images, split between images of "organic" food and images of "recyclable" materials.
 The goal of this is to mirror a real-world problem of waste sorting.
 Ideally, it would be possible to develop an algorithm that could take a single stream of waste, and could identify recyclable and compostable items in it before separating those items from the stream.
 Using this data, I would hope to build a rudimentary version of this with only two classes, being "recyclable" or "non-recyclable".
 To do this, I would plan on using a Convolutional Neural Network in order to classify images in one of the two given groups.
 For this problem, a CNN would be helpful in being much less computationally intensive, which would allow a theoretical future model to be run inexpensively in local waste sorting centers.

 *2/12/21*
 I was unable to make the chrome extension that moves from Kaggle to Github to work correctly, so I downloaded the notebook from Kaggle and uploaded the notebook here.
+It is accidentally labeled as the action item for February 11.

+*2/15/21*
+I have uploaded my adapted version of the notebook found at https://www.kaggle.com/kanncaa1/convolutional-neural-network-cnn-tutorial, which was augmented with the full training dataset from the MNIST database (linked at http://yann.lecun.com/exdb/mnist/).